Taiwan–United States relations: Consular representation

-The United States operates a de facto embassy in Taipei called the American Institute in Taiwan.
+The United States has a de facto embassy in Taipei called the American Institute in Taiwan.
 It also operates a de facto consulate in Kaohsiung called the American Institute in Taiwan Kaohsiung Branch Office.

-Taiwan operates several diplomatic missions in the United States, with the Taipei Economic and Cultural Representative Office in the United States located in Washington, D.C.
+Taiwan is represented by the Taipei Economic and Cultural Representative Office in the United States in Washington, D.C.
 This mission is also accredited to Cuba, the Bahamas, Grenada, Antigua and Barbuda, Dominica, and Trinidad and Tobago, despite Taiwan not having official relations with them.
-Other than the mission in Washington, Taiwan also operates representative offices in Atlanta, Boston, Chicago, Honolulu, Houston, Miami, Los Angeles, New York, San Francisco, Seattle, Guam, and Denver.
+Other than the mission in Washington, Taiwan also has representative offices in Atlanta, Boston, Chicago, Honolulu, Houston, Miami, Los Angeles, New York, San Francisco, Seattle, Guam, and Denver.